profound-labs/unshakeable-peace-ita/README.md

-Unshakeable Peace (ITA)
+Una Pace Incrollabile
 =======================

-by Ajahn Chah
+Italian translation of *Unshakeable Peace* by Ajahn Chah

 Find the final PDF files in `publish/final/` folder.